 “Our unique flow battery technology and value proposition clearly resonated with the attendees we met with at the show,” said Craig Evans, CEO of ESS.
 “Our conference presentation emphasized our low levelized cost of storage, as well as the many benefits associated with an all-iron flow battery, including the uncoupling of power and energy capacity for greater flexibility.
 It was especially gratifying to see the interest in this technology and how it’s performing as part of an advanced microgrid—which is a real-world demonstration of the value of clean and sustainable long-duration energy storage.”

 The ESS Iron Flow Battery (IFB) system installed at Stone Edge Farm was easily sited in an environmentally sensitive area, thanks to its small footprint and non-toxic, non-flammable chemistry.
 Its core element is earth-abundant iron, dissolved in salt water as the energy storage medium.
-By combining this low-cost electrolyte with a proprietary battery design, ESS’s IFB technology has demonstrated thousands of deep charge and discharge cycles at 70% AC/AC round-trip efficiency, without performance degradation, resulting in the lowest levelized cost of storage (LCOS).
+By combining this low-cost electrolyte with a proprietary battery design, ESS’s IFB technology has demonstrated thousands of deep charge and discharge cycles, without performance degradation, resulting in the lowest levelized cost of storage (LCOS).